-Smoking is never allowed in space used by the First Step Program.
+Smoking and/or vaping is never allowed in space used by the 1st Step Program.
 This includes churches, classrooms, staff offices, kitchens, rest rooms, outdoor play areas, and all vehicles.

-Parents and staff are role models for the children and should not smoke in front of them.
-Therefore, smoking is not allowed in front of the children during playgroup activities which include playgroups, field trips or other outdoor group activities.
+Parents and staff are role models for the children and should not smoke and/or vape in front of them.
+Therefore, smoking and/or vaping is not allowed in front of the children during playgroup activities which include playgroups, field trips or other outdoor group activities.

 In addition, please consider the health of your child and others involved during home visit time.

-Please try to refrain from smoking while any First Step Staff is in your home.
+Please try to refrain from smoking while any 1st Step Staff is in your home.